This page lists the benefits you're entitled to when you're pregnant, and has information on maternity, paternity and shared parental leave.

-Free milk, infant formula, vitamins, fruit and vegetables for pregnant women receiving certain benefits, and for all pregnant women under 18.
+You can get free milk, infant formula, vitamins, fruit and vegetables if you're receiving certain benefits or if you're under 18.

 Child Tax Credit gives financial support for children, and Working Tax Credit helps people in lower-paid jobs by topping up their wages.

 A weekly payment from your employer to help you take time off before and after your baby is born.